makerspet/oomwoo-one-cad/docs/SPEC.md

 - bottom extraction auto-empty
   - why? proven, Roborock style; gravity helps dust fall/evacuate vs non-bagless rise; only one, simple robot-side port, one flap - no sealed opening in the robot's dust bin needed; robot-to-dock flat plate-to-plate gasketed mating is relatively simple vs bagged nozzle-into-the-port mating; frees us space in the robot's rear
 - safety
-  - Mains stays outside (certified brick) — non-negotiable.
+  - Mains stays outside (certified brick)
   - Physically separate the wet section from the electronics; drip loops, drainage, a dam/lip toward the contacts.
   - Presence-detect the robot, energize charge contacts only when the robot is docked
   - If you ever add the heater: redundant thermal cutoff (thermistor + independent thermal fuse), never fan-less.